Parenting resources in 90 different languages

 4. How will both you and I know how my child is doing?
 How will you help me to support my child’s learning?

 - Annual reports and twice yearly Parents’ Evenings give all parents and carers regular feedback on their child’s progress.
-Individual reading, writing and math targets and any behavioural, emotional or social difficulties are also flagged up at this time.
+Individual Literacy and Maths targets and any behavioural, emotional or social difficulties are also flagged up at this time.

 - When appropriate, parents/carers may be contacted mid-term to discuss the support that the school are providing and how they can help their child at home.
 This may be a phone call or a meeting.
 Pupils’ views will be obtained and when appropriate, they may attend all or part of any meeting.